-The current QM-range value for mass flow is displayed and can be changed by toggling the arrow keys.
+The current upper-range value for mass flow will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry.

-7.2.5.4 Mass flow OM limit MIN
+7.2.5.4 Mass flow QM limit MIN

 The MIN limiting value for mass flow can be evaluated via the status output.
 You enter the value as a percentage of the set upper-range value.
 If the mass flow is lower than that limit value, the status output will be set in case the corresponding assignment has been made.
 If the alarm function has also been activated for the assigned current output, the applied current will change to < 3.2 mA or > 20.5 mA / 22 mA.

-After choosing the Mass flow QM limit MIN function and pressing "", the following selection field will be displayed:
+After choosing the Mass flow QM limit MIN function and pressing "Enter", the following selection field will be displayed: